 Governance issues highlighted as significant in the Annual Governance Statement for 2021/22 went beyond describing governance processes and how effective they operated in practice, also providing commentary on the planned strategic direction of the council and its partners, and linked risk issues.
-That strategic direction continues to be developed and adapted in response to multiple factors both external and internal to the Council, as described in the management commentary for 2022/23.
-There are no significant governance issues to report.
+That strategic direction continues to be developed and adapted in response to multiple factors both external and internal, and is covered more appropriately in a separate Management Commentary, also published with the Annual Accounts.